FatimaJHussain/MechaCar_Statistical_Analysis/README.md

 ![Linear Regression](https://github.com/FatimaJHussain/MechaCar_Statistical_Analysis/blob/main/model.png)

-By analizing the linera regression results in the Figure 1, following questions are answered:
+By analizing the linear regression results in the Figure 1, following questions are answered:

 * Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?